 What to consider when shopping for women’s razors

 If you’re looking to shave different parts of your body, our dermatologists recommended using a women’s razor due to its pivoting head and ergonomic handle.
 But with so many options on the market, it can be hard to pinpoint the best one for your needs — we consulted our experts on key features to consider when shopping for a women’s razor, including lubrication, blades and handle style.

-- Look for an ergonomic handle for a better grip.
+Look for an ergonomic handle for a better grip.
 Experts told us that maintaining a good grip while shaving is a must when it comes to both the quality of your shave and safety, especially when using a razor in the shower.
-“Women’s razors should be curved and easier to grip from different angles to help reach different body parts,” Garshick noted.

-- Take into account the maintenance of the blades.
-Since women’s razors are designed to shave larger parts of the body like the legs, it’s important to change out the razor blades as much as possible — and experts told us the quality and price of replacement blades should be a key consideration.
-“It’s important to change the blade often to avoid a dull razor, which can lead to irritation and razor bumps,” Garshick said.
-“If you’re prone to razor burns, it’s especially important to use a sharp razor that will get the job done in the fewest number of strokes possible,” which means changing the blade out every few shaves is a good choice, she added.
+Take into account the maintenance of the blades.
+Since women’s razors are designed to shave larger parts of the body like the legs, it’s essential to change out the razor blades as much as possible — and experts told us the quality and price of replacement blades should be a key consideration.
+“It’s important to change the blade often to avoid a dull razor, which can lead to irritation and razor bumps,” Garshick says.
+“If you’re prone to razor burns, it’s especially important to use a sharp razor that will get the job done in the fewest number of strokes possible,” which means changing the blade out every few shaves is a good choice, she adds.

 At Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
 We also ensure all expert advice and recommendations are made independently and without undisclosed financial conflicts of interest.

 - Dr. Nkem Ugonabo is a board-certified dermatologist with advanced fellowship training in cosmetic dermatology and lasers at Union Derm in New York City.